dadkakdead/ScrapeMe/README.md

-### What is ntScraper? ###
+### What is ScrapeMe? ###

-**ntScraper** is a Chrome extension for [web scraping].
+**ScrapeMe** is a Chrome extension for [web scraping].
 With its help, you can automate data extraction from dynamic websites or web applications and export the data to a CSV file.

 [web scraping]: <https://en.wikipedia.org/wiki/Web_scraping>